 - Establish Rock Solid KPIs: Strong KPIs will help you address and adjust problem areas more quickly.
 This is especially helpful if you have staff that perform distinct billing tasks rather than work the entire claim.

 - Hire More Billing & Coding Employees: With an impending spike in elective care, this is an opportunity to recapture lost revenue from the past four months.
 Do you have enough revenue cycle employees to manage your processes?
 If not, you will be more susceptible to costly mistakes.
-Offshore RCM firms offer very cost-effective options to growing your workforce.
+Offshore RCM firms offer very cost-effective options to grow your workforce.